What to Focus On

 What Will It Cost?

 Hosting is also a crucial element to consider in CRM selection.
 Outside of law firms, most organizations prefer hosting their CRM system and data ‘in the cloud’, which is a ‘fluffy’ euphemism for on ‘a server someplace outside the firm.’
-While this has been standard practice for other industries for over a decade, and while it may even be more secure than hosting within the firm, in the past, most firms had taken a pass when it came to allowing their sensitive contact data to reside outside the firm firewall.
-Recently, however, firms are finally feeling more open to cloud-based options which have fewer hardware requirements and can promote efficiency and provide flexibility.
+While this has been standard practice for other industries for over a decade, and while it may even be more secure than hosting within the firm, in the past, many firms had taken a pass when it came to allowing their sensitive contact data to reside outside the firm firewall.
+Recently, however, firms are finally feeling more open to cloud-based options which have fewer hardware requirements, require less maintenance and can promote efficiency and provide flexibility.

 What Should It Do?